 What I’m looking for in my perfect banh mi:

 I’m looking for a classic banh mi.
 Crusty bread with a slight chew, the bread shouldn’t be too dry and should have good flavor.
 Fillings should be flavorful, Đồ chua(pickles) should be crunchy, sweet, and sour, perfect wetness to soften the bread slightly and bring everything together.
 The Banh mi should also have a mild hint of pate, good amount of cilantro to cut the richness, and a good smear of mayo.

 Banh Mi in Rochester

 I found most of my banh mis at Asian grocery stores in Rochester MN and Old Abe Coffee & Co. since he said he has the best banh mi in Rochester, plus he also used live in Asian so he knows a thing or two.

 Asian Food Store is my go-to grocery store since it’s closest to where I live and almost always have exactly what I need.
 I found out today that they have a house-made version and one from A la Francaise French Bakery in St. Paul in the deli fridge, so I bought them both.

 Old Abe Coffee Co. is at a walkable distance from Asian Food Store, getting a sandwich and coffee is a MUST.
 (Abe also has GF bowl versions of “Banh Mi” available.

-I haven’t been to the Asian Pacific market for the longest time, found that they have Banh Mi so bought some to try.
+I haven’t been to the Asian Pacific market for a long time, found that they have Banh Mi so bought some to try.

 Checked out Lee’s Market but unfortunately, they didn’t have any sandwiches for sale today, I also heard Pho Chau took Banh Mi off their menu?
 Will have to further investigate another time.